-Although transplant recipients were not enrolled in phase 3 studies of COVID-19 vaccines, multiple recent studies have assessed the safety and the response of mRNAbased vaccines in solid organ transplant (SOT) recipients.
+Although transplant recipients were not enrolled in phase 3 studies of COVID-19 vaccines, multiple recent studies have assessed the safety and the response of mRNA-based vaccines in solid organ transplant (SOT) recipients.
 These studies did not show any unexpected short term local and systemic side effects of vaccine.
 However, overall, the studies have shown a lower antibody response to vaccine among SOT recipients when compared to the general population.
 Emerging studies have shown a detectable SARS-CoV-2 specific T-cells response in some patients, despite a lack of antibody response; therefore, SOT recipients might derive clinical benefit from the vaccine despite an absent antibody response.
-Studies to assess vaccine effectiveness, particularly for protection against severe COVID-19 as a clinical end-point in SOT, are still lacking.
+Studies to assess vaccine effectiveness, particularly for protection against severe COVID-19 as a clinical end-point in SOT, are still limited.
+Some case series have now reported breakthrough infections, hospitalizations, and dealth despite full vaccination.
+However, these are uncontrolled reports and other studies have shown a reduction in severe disease following full vaccination.